Planet of Love

 Storks breeding on the city wall of Fes

-Meknes, developed in the 17th century under Sultan Moulay Ismail, is primarily known for monumental gates, expansive granaries, and stables designed to house thousands of horses.
+Not far from Fes another royal city developed in the 17th century under Sultan Moulay Ismail, which is primarily known for monumental gates, expansive granaries, and stables designed to house thousands of horses.

 Moulay Ismail Ibn Sharif (1645 – 1727) was the second ruler of the Alawi dynasty.
 He managed the longest reign of any Sultan of Morocco from 1672 to 1727.
 Known as the “Warrior King” he expanded the Alawi empire ruthlessly fighting the Europeans and the Otomans.
 In addition to his military successes, he also managed to establish a harem of over 500 women with more than 800 confirmed biological children, making him one of the most prodigious fathers in recorded history.
 His Mausoleum in Meknes is one of the most remarkable creations of Moroccan art and architecture.